qatkk/VerifyUTXO/README.md

 ```

 ## Proof Generation
-Download the powers of tau file necessary for the proof generation as below(for the test case where UTXO set size is 5 we need powers of tau >= 22):
+Download the powers of tau file necessary for the proof generation as below(for the test case where there are 5 UTXOs we need powers of tau >= 22):
 ```bash
 wget https://storage.googleapis.com/zkevm/ptau/powersOfTau28_hez_final_22.ptau
 ```